 Swiss Mountain Transport Systems, Multichannel Version was created for Diapason Gallery's 8-channel listening room, and presented there in January 2011.
 It was then specially adapted for the unique 21 speaker system (17 discrete channels, with four subwoofers) at Audiorama, Stockholm, where it was presented on the date of the release of this CD (1 September 2011), sponsored by Iaspis.

 The multichannel version was presented again at KW Institute for Contemporary Art, Berlin, 27.11.2011 - 29.01.2012, in collaboration with Certain Sundays.

 Most recently it was exhibited in daily screenings over the course of a week in the Film/Video Gallery at the Whitney Museum of American Art as part of the 2014 Whitney Biennial.

 Finally, yet another composition was made from this body of recordings, some of which overlap with the tracks on the CD and the elements of the Multichannel Version, and some which do not.
-Originally conceived as a piece for radio broadcast, and in fact broadcast from the 2012 Sao Paulo Bienal via Mobile Radio, Swiss Mountain Transport Systems, Radio Version was reconsidered as a cinematic work and mixed for 5.1 surround sound.
-Swiss Mountain Transport Systems, Radio Version (5.1 mix) had its theatrical premiere in the 2013 Viennale: Vienna International Film Festival, and was also projected in the Art of the Real series at the Film Society of Lincoln Center in April, 2014.
+Originally conceived as a piece for radio broadcast, and in fact broadcast from the 2012 Sao Paulo Bienal via Mobile Radio, Swiss Mountain Transport Systems, Radio Edit was reconsidered as a cinematic work and mixed for 7.1 or 5.1 surround sound.
+Swiss Mountain Transport Systems, Radio Edit (5.1 mix) had its theatrical premiere in the 2013 Viennale: Vienna International Film Festival, and was also projected in the Art of the Real series at the Film Society of Lincoln Center in April, 2014.

 see more images at The Wire: Sleeves Received